Giving to charity

 You can use payroll giving as long as both of the following apply:

 - you are an employee or you get a company or personal pension and your employer or pension payer deducts tax through the PAYE system; and

 - your employer or pension payer operates a payroll giving scheme.
 You will have to check this with them.

-Note that contributions made under payroll giving do not reduce your pay which is tested against the relevant national minimum wage rate for your circumstances.
-Therefore, you may make donations under payroll giving even if you are earning at the national minimum wage (or national living wage, if appropriate).
+Donations made under payroll giving do not reduce your pay for national minimum wage purposes.
+This means you may make donations under payroll giving even if you are earning at the national minimum wage (or national living wage, if appropriate).